 1 John 3:10 states, “By this, it is evident who are the children of God, and who are the children of the devil: whoever does not practice righteousness is not of God, nor is the one who does not love his brother.”
 Do you practice right thinking and behavior and do you love your fellow brothers and sisters in Christ Jesus?

-- Is your request something good?
+Reason 2: Is your request something good?

 God’s timetable is not the same as ours.
 He knows better than we do when the best time is for our prayers to be answered.
 Hebrews 6:13-15 explain how we may have to be patient and wait.
 In the story of Abraham, God promised a son to Abraham.
 But Abraham became impatient when Sarah didn‘t bear him a son, so she gave him her servant to be his wife.
 Abraham and Sarah tried to fulfill the promise of God themselves, and the result was disastrous.
-We are still seeing the disastrous results of their not trusting and waiting for God.
+We are still seeing the devastating impact of their not waiting for God.
 Fifteen years after God promised them a son, He fulfilled the promise when He saw it was best.
 Will you trust God today with the desires of your heart and wait for Him, even if it takes fifteen years or more?